springernature/vpat/springerlink.md

 <tr>
 <td>302.3 Without Perception of Color</td>
 <td>Supports</td>
-<td>Color perception is not generally needed to use this product.</td>
+<td>Colour perception is not generally needed to use this product.</td>
 </tr>
 <tr>
 <td>302.4 Without Hearing</td>